Gerlando Sciascia

-Gerlando "George from Canada" Sciascia ([dʒerˈlando ʃˈʃaʃʃa]; February 15, 1934 – March 18, 1999), was a New York City mobster, and a caporegime of the Bonanno crime family, who was also the Sixth Family's representative from New York, and was a major narcotics trafficker in Canada, and the United States.
+Gerlando "George from Canada" Sciascia ([dʒerˈlando ʃˈʃaʃʃa]; February 15, 1934 – March 18, 1999), was a Sicilian mobster who served as a caporegime for the Bonanno crime family.
+Sciascia was the Sixth Family's representative in New York and was a major narcotics trafficker in Canada, and the United States.

 Early life

 Sciascia was born in Cattolica Eraclea in the province of Agrigento, Sicily, the same area as Montreal Mafia boss Vito Rizzuto.
-In 1955, Sciascia immigrated to Montreal, Quebec, Canada, later moving to the United States, to New York City three years later in 1958.
+In 1955, Sciascia immigrated to Montreal, Quebec, Canada, later moving to the United States, to New York City in 1958.

 His business headquarters was a small jewelry store in the Bronx.
-By the mid 1970s, Sciascia was established in New York with the Sicilian, or "zip" faction, of the Bonanno family.
+By the mid-1970s, Sciascia was established in New York with the Sicilian, or "zip" faction, of the Bonanno family.
 However, due to his Sicilian upbringing, Sciascia also had close ties to the Bonanno crew in Montreal, which included Rizzuto.
 At this time, the Bonanno leadership considered the Rizzutos and the Bonanno crew in Canada to be under their firm direction and control.

 Three capos murder

 On May 5, 1981, Sciascia participated in the murders of dissident Bonanno capos Dominick "Big Trin" Trinchera, Alphonse "Sonny Red" Indelicato, and Philip "Lucky" Giaccone at a Gambino crime family social club in Dyker Heights, Brooklyn.
 Rizzuto came from Montreal with two Sicilian hitmen to join Joseph Massino, Salvatore Vitale, and Sciascia.
 Sciascia escorted the three rebellious capos into the club.
 Once the men were inside, Sciascia signalled the attack by slowly running his fingers through his hair.
 At that point, the men burst from a closet and started shooting.
-During the massacre, Salvatore Vitale observed Sciascia shooting Indelicato in the head.
+During the slaughter, Salvatore Vitale observed Sciascia shooting Indelicato in the head.
 When the three capos were dead, Sciascia and his Sicilians quickly left the building, leaving the cleanup to Vitale and the others.